HalleyJiang/HQMDE/README.md

   2. To evaluate on the model, \
   python test_nyu_depth_v2.py --process_id_for_evaluation pid(12582) \
-  You can download the trained model and results of the testset from Badidu NetDisk:
+  You can download the trained model and results of the testset from Badidu NetDisk, \
   link: https://pan.baidu.com/s/1tihXtR72Y-M_PyyOhYEryQ code: gmfx

   Test performance: \